-During your stay in La Luna di Quarazzana, situated in Fivizzano, in the district of Massa Carrara, in Toscana, you can visit the buildings and churches of the medieval villages, between Toscana and Liguria.
+During your stay in La Luna di Quarazzana, situated in Fivizzano, or in the Villa Norma located in Licciana Nardi, in Toscana, you can visit the buildings and churches of the medieval villages, between Toscana and Liguria.

 From this part of Tuscany is easy to take routes to the Cinque Terre, which extend on the Ligurian coast and consist of 5 municipalities.
 The beauty of the coastal landscape and the wealth of medieval villages make it one of the places considered UNESCO World Heritage.

 Fivizzano is situated in a beautiful area between the National Park of the Tuscan-Emilian Apennines and the Natural Park of the Apuan Alps.

 With the same fate of Florence, Fivizzano is a Town of the Medici, with buildings and landmarks that still bear the imprint of the Florentine family.
 This is attested by the Medici Square with the fountain commissioned by Cosimo III de’ Medici in 1683.

 The Palazzo Cojari, which today is the town hall, is located right on the square, and is the result of the union of three different buildings.
 The renaissance style is due to the first restoration in the 600 and its current name comes from Cojari family who undertook other changes including the construction of the balcony in the 700.

 Fantoni Palace, built in 1677, houses the Museum of Printing, entitled to the Bonomi brothers, while upstairs offers some beautiful aristocratic apartments with frescoed ceilings.

 Moving to Verrucola, fraction of Fivizzano, we find the Fortress of Verrucola.
 It was built in the twelfth century and consists of several buildings added later, as the towers, the walls, the chapel and the court, very well preserved.
 The fortress still retains all its medieval charm.